jeff1evesque/raspberry-pi/README.md

 sudo git clone https://[YOUR-USERNAME]@github.com/[YOUR-USERNAME]/raspberry-pi.git [PROJECT-NAME]
 ```

-Then change the *file permissions* for the entire project by issuing the command:
+Then, change the *file permissions* for the entire project by issuing the command:

 ```
 cd /var/